DarekDGB/DigiByte-Adamantine-Wallet-OS/core/shield-bridge/adaptive-core-api.md

 }
 ```

-Guardian merges this with **local config** (`guardian-wallet/configs.md`)
-and user preferences (`ProfileGuardianConfig`) to compute the effective
+Guardian merges this with **local config** and user preferences to compute the effective runtime policy.
-runtime policy.

 ---

 ## 4. Endpoint: /v1/context-risk (optional)

-Query contextual risk for a given high-level action without sending
+Query contextual risk for a given high-level action without sending full details.
-full details.

 ```http
 POST /v1/context-risk